MozillaSecurity/libfuzzer-python-bridge/README.md

 * Support calling `LLVMFuzzerMutate` from Python (e.g. for the PNG example)
 * `LLVMFuzzerFinalizePythonModule` currently isn't called
 * `LLVMFuzzerInitPythonModule` should be called by a global constructor
+* Implement `LLVMFuzzerCustomCrossOver` in C++ and Python example
+* For some reason, the Python code is faster in benchmarks than the C++ code.
+There must be a bug somewhere, please find it!